kltef2013/Somewheria-LLC-Rental-Property-Website/README.md

 python3 app.py
 ```

-The application will start on `localhost:5000`.
-You can access it by navigating to `http://localhost:5000` in your web browser.
+The application will start on `localhost:5000`, and you can access it by navigating to `http://localhost:5000` in your web browser.

 ### Application Structure

 - **App Initialization**: The application is initialized with Flask and starts by pre-fetching properties to improve performance.
 - **Routing**:
   - `/` - Displays the home page.
   - `/for-rent` - Lists available properties for rent.
   - `/property/<uuid>` - Displays detailed information for a specific property.